The Latest Update on the International Entrepreneur Rule

 On December 1, 2017, Judge James Boasberg overturned the delay, ruling that the USCIS must promptly implement the rule.
 Shortly afterward, the USCIS published forms and instructions for entrepreneurs seeking to apply for parole and began accepting applications.
 However, the USCIS warns that the DHS is in the final stages of drafting regulations that would rescind the rule.

-As the IER stands now, a foreign entrepreneur who meets the following requirements may be eligible for a grant:
+According to attorney Doug Zanes, as the IER stands now, a foreign entrepreneur who meets the following requirements may be eligible for a grant:

 You must possess a “substantial” ownership interest in a startup created in the U.S. within the past five years, and the startup must have substantial potential for rapid growth and job creation.